 Background on Olympia oysters

 Olympia oysters are native to the Pacific coast of North America.
 These are elegant little oysters, with orange and purple striping on young individuals, and are very tasty.
 Studies have shown that native oyster reefs improve water quality by their filter feeding activity, and provide habitat that increases estuarine fish and invertebrate diversity.

-Studies by Elkhorn Slough Reserve’s research coordinator, Kerstin Wasson, have revealed three major threats to native oysters at Elkhorn Slough.
+Studies by Elkhorn Slough Reserve’s research coordinator, Kerstin Wasson (see http://library.elkhornslough.org/attachments/Wasson_2010_Informing_Olympia_Oyster_Restoration.pdf) have revealed three major threats to native oysters at Elkhorn Slough.
 The first is poor water quality: oysters are absent from sites with indicators of extreme eutrophication (high nutrient concentrations, high turbidity, and low night-time oxygen levels).
 The second is burial by sediments: in many areas, oysters are smothered by mud if they grow on the tiny bits of natural hard substrate that are available (such as shells); they only survive burial by growing on artificial hard substrates such as rip rap.
-The third major threat is non-native fouling species: at lower tidal heights, oysters are overgrown by non-native sponges, tunicates and tubeworms.
+The third major threat is non-native fouling species: at lower tidal heights, most available space is taken up by non-native sponges, tunicates and tubeworms.

 Because Olympia oysters are so rare at Elkhorn Slough, and undergo many consecutive years with no recruitment (no new baby oysters join the adult populations), they are in real danger of local extinction.
 Olympia oysters have gone extinct in the next major estuary to the south, Morro Bay, making the next closest oyster population to the south of Elkhorn Slough very far away, in Mugu Lagoon.
 To the north, the nearest substantial population is in San Francisco Bay.